37743/Classroom-VR/README.md

 ### Available VR Classrooms:

 #### - Mr. Rashed - Biology Expert (Our Mascot)
-- Egyptian 3rd secondary biology curriculum mastery.
+- Egyptian secondary senior biology curriculum mastery.
 - Specializes in cellular biology, genetics, human systems, and ecology.
 - Patient mentor who makes complex biological concepts accessible.

-### Some Proposed Teachers:

-#### - Ms. Inas - Chemistry Specialist (To-be Developed)
-- Advanced chemistry curriculum coverage.
-- Interactive molecular modeling and reaction explanations.
-- Laboratory safety and experiment guidance.

-#### - Mr. Sheriff - Physics Master (Next in Line)
-- Comprehensive physics education from mechanics to quantum.
-- Visual demonstrations of complex physical phenomena.
-- Problem-solving strategies and animated mathematical applications.
+- Available in **Free Questions** mode and **Quiz** mode!

+ #### NOTE:
+ - In the long term, we plan to include Ms. Inas, a Chemistry Specialist and Mr. Sheriff, a Physics Master as part of our program
-#### - You could also register as a teacher with us!
+ - You could also register as a teacher with us!
 Contact: [yousef.gomaa@ejust.edu.eg](mailto:yousef.gomaa@ejust.edu.eg)

 ## Hardware Requirements:
 - Meta Quest 2/3/3S with ≥1 GB free storage.